quantumJLBass/mage-winstore/README.md

 This will have to have an extension to pair with this app.
 That extension wil also extend the rest API.
 We want to trigger things like a clean up or, turn on/off a sale

+Should also allow for taking pictures and then uploadeding the file.  a local photo editor would be good too